-If purchasing a property that currently has a tenant and you would like to live in it, it is important to ask for vacant possession in your offer.
+If purchasing a home in Ottawa that currently has a tenant and you would like to live in it, it is important to ask for vacant possession in your offer.

-Many purchasers when looking at a property with the current tenant in place, plan to close on the property and then give the tenant notice to vacant once they are the new owners.
-However, if there is a tenant occupying the property on closing the lender will look at the property as a rental property regardless of your intentions.
+Many purchasers when looking at a property with the current tenant in place, plan to close on the property first.
+From there, they plan to give the tenant notice to vacant once they are the new owners.
+However, if there is a tenant occupying the property on closing a lender will feel differently.
+The lender will look at the property as a rental property regardless of your intentions.
+With that, you need to ask for vacant possession.
 As a rental the down payment must be at least 20% of the purchase price any interest rates may be higher.

-There are virtually no lenders that will make an exception to this and many want confirmation the tenants have been given notice to vacant, such as a copy of the N12 that was given to the tenants.
+There are virtually no lenders that will make an exception to this.
+Also, many lenders will want confirmation the tenants have been given notice to vacant.
+This notice is called a N12 which is a notice that is given to the tenants.

 As a current owner who is selling a tenanted property, in this situation, you will need to make arrangements with the tenants to assure the property is vacant for the closing date.
 As a seller it’s important to know the rules and guidelines set out by the Landlord and Tenants Board.